 The most common shoulder injury is the stretching or tearing of the rotator cuff (the tendons that elevate the arm) and labrum (the shoulder cartilage).
 This is particularly prevalent with overhead throwing athletes like pitchers and quarterbacks.

-At Orthopedic Associates of Dutchess County, Dr. Gary Fink, Dr. David DiMarco, Dr. Lawrence Kusior, Dr. Michael Schweppe, Dr. William Colman, Dr. Andrew Stewart, Dr. Stephen Maurer, Dr. Mark Aierstok, Dr. John McLaughlin, Dr. Ken Rauschenbach, and Dr. Richard Gennaro, lead the team of sports medicine trained experts who specialize in the prevention, diagnosis, treatment and rehabilitation of injuries due to physical activity.
+At Orthopedic Associates of Dutchess County, Dr. Gary Fink, Dr. David DiMarco, Dr. Lawrence Kusior, Dr. Michael Schweppe, Dr. William Colman, Dr. Andrew Stewart, Dr. Stephen Maurer, Dr. Mark Aierstok, Dr. John McLaughlin and Dr. Ken Rauschenbach lead the team of sports medicine trained experts who specialize in the prevention, diagnosis, treatment and rehabilitation of injuries due to physical activity.
 Our physicians, pain management specialists and physical therapists take a comprehensive, team approach in helping you return to your favorite sports and daily activities.

 In most cases, sports injuries can be treated through medications, physical therapy and bracing.
 Some injuries however, like certain types of ligament and cartilage tears, require surgery in order for the person to return to competition.
 Orthopedic Associates of Dutchess County's team of sports injury specialists treat each individual patient according to their specific injury and needs and work with each patient to determine the best course of treatment.